yixuan/tinydnn/README.md

 In the examples above we only use fully-connected layers to construct the network.
 There are other types of layers supported by **tinydnn**, for example convolutional layers.
-See `?layers` to see the list of currently supported ones.
+See `?layers` for a list of currently supported ones.

 ### TODO